hsf-training/hsf-training-docker/setup.md

 In the case of Podman, it provides an installer at [https://podman.io/](https://podman.io/).
 Download the `.dmg` package for MacOS, extract it and execute Podman Desktop.

-The first time that Podman Desktop is executed it will require to install Podman and a Podman machine to execute the containers.
+The first time that Podman Desktop is executed it will be required to install Podman and a Podman machine to execute the containers.
 Click "Set up" and follow the instructions.